-The Senate returned from its August recess and health care concerns continues to loom.
-The Senate Health, Education, Labor and Pension (HELP) Committee kicked off a series of hearings exploring weaknesses of the individual insurance market that have developed as a result of the Patient Protection and Affordable Care Act (ACA).
-Because a legislative effort to repeal and replace Obamacare failed in the Senate in July, these hearings signal a fresh start and a bipartisan approach to building consensus on health care reform.
+The Senate returned from its August recess, and health care concerns continue to loom.
+The Senate Health, Education, Labor and Pensions (HELP) Committee kicked off a series of hearings exploring weaknesses of the individual insurance market that have developed as a result of the Affordable Care Act (ACA).
+Because a legislative effort to repeal and replace the ACA failed in the Senate in July, these hearings signal a fresh start and a bipartisan approach to building consensus on health care reform.
 Read More

 Infrastructure Week 2017 reached record high levels of participation by doubling both the number of events that occurred in 2016 as well as the number of affiliate members that joined in calling on policymakers to invest in infrastructure now.
 According to first reports, more than 1,500 people contacted their representatives or senators last week alone.
 Since May 1, Infrastructure Week made 175 million social media impressions.
 Our collective voice was loud, and it was heard.

 To ensure manufacturers hold President Donald Trump to his commitment to make U.S. infrastructure “second to none,” the call to action must continue from diverse, united stakeholders who recognize that infrastructure is the backbone of a strong manufacturing economy.
 We need every manufacturing employee and company to engage in this call for infrastructure because our work is not done.